DUI Charges in Kearny, NJ

 |Third Offense||2 to 4 years|

-The ignition interlock device must be installed in the vehicle at your expense.
-The average device can cost $100.00 or more per month.
+The imposition of an ignition interlock device may seem little compared to a mandatory suspension of your license but interlock is still no picnic.
+This is because the burden of paying for it and maintaining it fall on you.
+For instance, the ignition interlock device must be installed in the vehicle at your expense.
+You then have to return to the mechanic each month for a “check up” so the average device can cost $100.00 or more per month.
 Before you start your vehicle you must blow into the device and if your BAC is 0.05% or higher your car will not start.
 After starting your car you may be required to re-blow into the device randomly every 20 – 30 minutes thereafter.
 For more information on the interlock device and other penalties for DUI you can visit our page on DWI offenses.
 Feel free to contact our Jersey City office at (201) 793-8018 for a free consultation with an experienced DWI defense lawyer if you or someone you know has been charged with a DUI in Kearny.